solidi/writing/81-the-man-who-made-magic.md

 Privatizing men now controlled future offices and space.

 Computers and smartphones were delightful, varied, and magical new things.
-Now, most people's voices are squarely in the advancing information age.
+Now, people's voices are squarely heard in the advancing information age.
 Personal secrets are revealed, and authors can see what was once impossible.

 The right to be forgotten?
 Not so.
-What about the right to be remembered - but importantly, to learn?
+What about the right to be remembered - but importantly, to learn.

 Then, advances in artificial intelligence started to write stories and create movies.
 As it blossomed, even this author's toy story was written and visualized using its technique.
 A beautiful mosaic of stories now told.